 Our legal team is also capable of helping you with other kinds of child custody matters, including:

 - Modification of child custody orders

 - Petitions for relocation with children subject to custody arrangements

 - Grandparents’ petitions for custody rights

 If you are facing a child custody question and aren’t sure what to do next, our attorneys can help you understand your rights and options and guide your through the next steps.

-Schedule a Consultation to Discuss Your Child Custody Matter with Our Harleysville Child Custody Lawyers
+Schedule a Free Consultation to Discuss Your Child Custody Matter with Our Child Custody Attorneys in Harleysville

 Pennsylvania law generally requires a one-year period of separation before you can file for and finalize a divorce.
 Before you or your spouse moves out of the marital home, you should consider obtaining a court-ordered temporary child custody arrangement.
 While a temporary order will resolve the issue of custody during the pendency of your and your spouse’s divorce, it can also be an important factor for a future permanent child custody order or may impact the availability of a shared custody arrangement.
 Having a formal temporary custody arrangement can also avoid any conflict between you and your estranged spouse if one of you decides to move out of the marital home.